I’ve been meaning to share How to Make Homemade Vanilla for a couple of years now and finally – just in time for Christmas – I’m sharing 🙂

 So, are you ready for the mind-blowing recipe?
 Here are the ingredients: rum (or another kind of alcohol) and vanilla beans.
 That’s it!

 Where should you get the beans?
 Not at your local grocery store.
-They’re way less expensive if you order online.
-I’ve bought from Beanilla and been very happy, but I’ve also bought them on Amazon and they worked great too!
+They're way less expensive if you order online.
+I've bought them from Beanilla and been very happy, but I've also bought them on Amazon and not been disappointed.

 Grade B beans (also called Extract Grade beans) are best for making extract.
-I know you might think that Grade A beans would be better, but they’re not – at least not when it comes to making homemade vanilla extract.
-It has something to do with water content and how dry they are, but all I know is – Grade B is better.
+I know you might think that Grade A beans would be better, but they're not - at least not when it comes to making homemade vanilla extract.
+It has something to do with water content and how dry they are, but all I know is -experts seem to agree that Grade B is better.
 So there.

 Here’s what you’ll need: